Joe Girardi: Colorado Rockies (1993–1995)

-New York Yankees (1996–99)
+New York Yankees (1996–1999)

 After the 1995 season, the New York Yankees acquired Girardi from the Rockies in exchange for pitcher Mike DeJean.
 Girardi took the place of Mike Stanley.
 On May 14, 1996, Girardi caught Dwight Gooden's no-hitter.
 Girardi played in 124 games during the 1996 season, batting .294 with two home runs and 45 RBIs.
 In Game 6 of the 1996 World Series against the Atlanta Braves, Girardi hit an RBI triple against Greg Maddux that helped the Yankees win that game and ultimately the World Series.
 When the Yankees made 25-year-old prospect Jorge Posada the backup catcher, Girardi became his mentor.
 The two catchers split time for the Yankees through 1999.
 In 1997, Girardi played in 112 games batting .264 with one home run and 50 RBIs.
 During the World Series-winning 1998 season, he played in 78 games batting .276 with three home runs and 31 RBIs.
 On July 18, 1999, Girardi caught David Cone's perfect game.
 During the World Series-winning 1999 season, Girardi played in 65 games batting .239 with two home runs and 27 RBIs.

-Return to the Chicago Cubs (2000–02)
+Chicago Cubs (2000–2002)

 In 2000, Girardi left the Yankees and returned to the Cubs, where he was named to that year's All-Star team, as an injury replacement for Mike Piazza.
 During the 2000 season, Girardi played in 106 games batting .278 with six home runs and 40 RBIs.
 In 2001, he played in 78 games batting .253 with three home runs and 25 RBIs.
 On June 22, 2002, Girardi was asked to speak to the hometown crowd after the Cubs' nationally televised matchup with the St. Louis Cardinals was cancelled by Commissioner Bud Selig, after Cardinals pitcher Darryl Kile was found dead earlier that day.
 Taking to the field microphone behind home plate, an emotional Girardi fought back tears as he said that "due to a tragedy in the Cardinal family" there would be no game that day.
 He never specified what had happened, instead asking fans to be respectful of the matter as they found out about it on their own and to pray.
 Overall, during 2002, Girardi batted .226 with one home run and 26 RBIs in 90 games played.

 St. Louis Cardinals (2003)

 On December 16, 2002, Girardi signed a one-year, $750,000 contract with the St. Louis Cardinals.
 He appeared in just 16 games, accumulating 23 at-bats in which he batted .130 with one RBI and a .361 on-base plus slugging percentage.
-Girardi retired at the end of the 2003 season.
+After signing a contract with the Yankees in spring training 2004, Girardi retired and joined the YES Network.